INTRODUCTION AND EPIDEMIOLOGY

 As the serum glucose level exceeds the renal absorption threshold, an obligatory osmotic diuresis ensues, which results in the classic symptoms of polyuria and polydipsia.
 If not recognized early, this can lead to profound dehydration and electrolyte disturbances.
 Acidosis stems from the complex metabolic derangements induced by insulin deficiency and unopposed glucagon.
 The cellular milieu of the body is essentially in a state of functional starvation, unable to use the excess serum glucose.
 Decreased lipid uptake by adipose tissue and increased lipolysis result in an overabundance of circulating free fatty acids, which are converted by the liver into the ketoacids acetoacetate and β-hydroxybutyrate.

 Despite this profound shift in substrate production, ketoacid utilization and renal elimination are both impaired, which results in a wide anion gap metabolic acidosis.
 In certain patients, the acid-base status may be more complex.
-Persistent vomiting and severe volume depletion may result in a superimposed metabolic alkalosis that may mask the severity of the acidosis by ...
+Persistent vomiting and severe volume depletion may ...